Design of a Wearable Parallel Electrical Impedance Imaging System for Healthcare: Methods

 \subsection{Impedance Calculation}

-When using the two-terminal measurement method, it is important to understand that the measured data does not directly represent the real and imaginary components of the impedance.
-Instead, these data reflect the frequency-domain representation of the current signal.
-Since the excitation voltage is known, the real and imaginary components of the impedance can be calculated using the measured current data in conjunction with a predetermined gain factor.
+In the two-terminal measurement mode, impedance is determined by measuring the current.
+With a fixed excitation voltage, the real and imaginary parts of the impedance can be calculated using the measured current and a known gain coefficient.